CSCD01/team_04-project/deliverable/4/design.md

 ### Handling user choice of representing `inf` and `nan` errorbar ###

 This change would be in the `Axes.errorbar()` method.
 Firstly, we need to be prepared to handle an extra parameter, say `inf_repr`.
 This extra parameter is a `str` describing how the user wants the `inf` errorbar to be represented.
 For now, we only handle three possible values: `None`, `'bar'` or `'symbol'`.
 We would need to add documentation on the usage of `inf_repr` in the docstring.
 Depending on the value of `inf_repr`, we change the representation of the errorbar, as described below.
-To allow for backwards compatibility, if `inf_repr=None`, or `nan_repr=None`, then we maintain the same representation as now.
+To allow for backward compatibility, if `inf_repr=None`, or `nan_repr=None`, then we maintain the same representation as now.

 ### Special symbol for `inf` errorbar ###